Houston-Gamblers.com

 On June 12, 2010, offensive lineman Scott Boucher and I were privileged to coordinate the first team reunion since the Gamblers disbanded in 1985.
 Held at the Dave and Buster's in Houston, over 50 members of the Gamblers organization attended the historic event (not including friends and family!)
 You can see all kinds of photos, multimedia and information related to the reunion by following this link.

-After the reunion, I was named the "Gamblers Historian" by team owners Jerry Argovitz and Jay Roulier.
+At the reunion, I was named the "Gamblers Historian" by team owners Jerry Argovitz and Bernard Lerner.
+Owner Jay Roulier added his "yes" over the phone a few days later.
 How neat is that?

 Anthony Nunez